What’s included:

 Personal dye station with ingredients for a half-gallon sea urchin dye bath

-One silk pillowcase with zipper (14”)
+One 14” silk pillowcase with a zipper

 One urchin shell (also known as a test)